Central station (CTA Purple Line)

 Central is a Purple Line station of the Chicago Transit Authority 'L' system.
 Located at 1024 Central Street in Evanston, Illinois (directional coordinates 2600 north, 1000 west), the elevated platform sits above Central Street, half a block west of Ridge Avenue.
 The station itself, a Beaux-Arts structure designed by noted transit architect Arthur Gerber, is on the south side of Central Street and is entered at street level, with an auxiliary exit on the north side of the street.

 History

+Central Avenue station opened as the northern terminal of the Northwestern Elevated Railroad on May 16, 1908.

 Structure

 The station was built close by to landmarks that include the Evanston Hospital and offices of NorthShore University HealthSystem, an Evanston fire station, Canal Shores Golf Course, and Chandler Newburger Recreation Center.
 Ryan Field, home of the Northwestern University Wildcats football team, and Welsh-Ryan Arena, home of Northwestern's basketball team, are a few blocks west of the station.
 Just west of Ryan Field on the north side of the street is the locally famous hot dog stand, Mustard's Last Stand.
-A few blocks further west is the Central Street station on Metra's Union Pacific/North Line.
-Less than a mile separate the two rail stations.
+A few blocks further west is the Evanston Central Street on Metra's Union Pacific North Line.
+Less than a mile separate the two rail stations, though a more direct connection can be made a few stops ahead at Davis.